 When choosing activities, pick things they can do independently, even if this means they need to a little simpler in order for them to get it done.
 You don’t need to “mark” everything.
 It is ok for this work to be fluff in the beginning.
 These can be practice activities or busy work to start.
 Eventually as you get to know your students better and train them to work for longer periods of time independently, you can give them more challenging items and more meaningful work.

-Here are some simple activities we use with our students:
+Here are some other simple activities we use with our students:

 - silent reading